Spend 4 weeks in Ireland

 *Students interested in this program should fill out the Summer Study Abroad Application Form and the form should be processed through the international office of your home institution.

-Students in this program will enrol in two courses, Irish Literature and The Irish Experience, earning 6 semester credits.
-Irish Literature will introduce students to the great literary tradition of Ireland by exploring literary construction of Irish identity and nationhood (late 19th century to 1960s) and how writers from the 1960s to the present have responded to social transformation in Ireland and consider the politics of representation in Irish writing and film.
+Students in this program will enroll in the Irish Experience course and the Irish Literature course earning 6 semester credits.
 The Irish Experience course provides students with an introduction to the history, culture and people of Ireland.
+The Irish Literature course will introduce students to the great literary tradition of Ireland by exploring literary construction of Irish identity and nationhood from the 19th century.
 Both courses include field trips and a forum for inquiry into exploring Ireland.

 Carlow & Wexford